Quadrotor Linear Quadratic Regulator (LQR)12 min read

 We’re keeping body inertial effects and propeller gyroscopic effects in the model.
 These null-out for roll-, pitch- and yaw-rates near zero, at which point the state-space A and B matrices simplify to what are basically 3 independent axes of control, a situation where our Lead compensator applies.
 By not assuming these terms negligible we retain cross-axis coupling and can’t treat the platform as a set of three independent axes controlled separately from one another.

-Comparisons with Classical Approach
+Comparisons with the Classical Approach

 The classical design method is a bit more intuitive compared to an LQ optimal approach where we pick relative weights for state convergence cost and control cost (more on this later).
 Recall the insight we gained about plant dynamics and dominant poles that limit plant response: body and prop moments of inertia.
 This is intuitively obvious: large, heavy rig and slow prop response limits ability to accelerate body rotations.
 We could see these factors in Bode plots and scale our crossover accordingly.
 The math and our intuition were well aligned.